PerryAnt/portfolio/data_science/DAT201/README.md

 This folder contains my final project for my DAT201 class.
 It involves looking at a dataset about the top streamed categories on twitch and trying to predict top categories based on the previous months data.

-Description of Files (the bolded file is the most important one):
+File Descriptions: (bold is the most important):

   **DAT201_Final.pdf - Written report for this project**
   Final.ows - Orange file used to create models